 1. Wagner’s Greatest Variety - Best Overall

-bird seed mix is designed to appeal to wild birds.
+Wagner’s Greatest Variety bird seed mix appeals to wild birds.
 However, 40% of the mix is made up of black oil sunflower seeds.
 These are widely considered by birders as the best seed for cardinals.

-The mix also contains sunflower chips and striped sunflower seeds which makes it even more appealing to these birds whether you place them in bird feeders or not.
+The mix also contains sunflower chips and striped sunflower seeds, which makes it even more appealing to these birds whether you place them in bird feeders or not.

 Although the mix has a broad variety of components designed to attract all types of wild birds, I like that it also contains safflower seeds, which are loaded with nutrients and strongly preferred by cardinals.

 Wagner’s mix also contains peanut pieces, tree nuts, and raisins, aside from the cardinal's favorite sunflower seed —raising the bar on nutritional value.
 Should you need more than 6 pounds of cardinal feed, the 16-pound bag will be more than enough to keep your visitors full and healthy.

 - Contains a variety of nutrient-rich seeds

 - Comes in a 6-pound or 16-pound bag